 Enforcement Information Available From IDEM

-In recent years, IDEM also has made increasing amounts of enforcement information available via the Internet, including a searchable enforcement database, a flowchart explaining the IDEM enforcement process, and material explaining the enforcement process.
+In recent years, IDEM also has made increasing amounts of enforcement information available via the Internet, including a searchable enforcement database and material explaining the enforcement process.
 Or, you can contact one of the IDEM staff listed below.

 For Questions About IDEM Compliance and Enforcement: